massimilianogalanti/ticker/README.md

 # ticker
-Very tiny embedded scheduler for HRT applications in just one include file.
+Ticker is a naive embedded scheduler for HRT applications in just one include file.
 Code has currently been ported successfully to STM32, SPC5 and PICmicro families.

 ### Platform requirements
 You need to adapt the code to your hardware platform by simply adding the proper include(s) and defining two macros in ticker.h.